Probing the discourses of climate change (CC)

-In a series of interrelated student projects, spanning across several seminars and research modules in 2020/2021, we apply text mining methods to a variety of text corpora (some of which we built ourselves).
+In a series of interrelated student projects, spanning across several seminars and research modules since 2020, we apply text mining methods to a variety of text corpora (some of which we built ourselves).
 The overarching goal is to identify patterns, opinions and arguments brought forward in different CC discourses.

 - GerCCT: 12.000 pairs of German Climate Change Tweets, collected at DRL (see Schäfer/Stede 2020 below)

 - NatSciCC: 490 editorials from Nature and Science (1966-2015), manually annotated by Hulme et al. 2018 for thematic framing categories.
 We built a digital version of the corpus.

 - NYTAC: New York Times Annotated Corpus.
 We identified 10.000 articles related to CC.

 - CMV-CC: A CC subset of the "Change My View" subreddit corpus compiled by Webis.

 - Glossary: We built a linguistically-oriented online glossary of 250 German climate compound nouns used in politically-oriented discourse